igorii/block2bb/README.md

 Block2BB
 ========

 A very simple parser for Literate Haskell files.
-Rather than writing the Literate Haskell file using 'Bird Beak' notation, I would prefer to use a notation similar to tex.
+Rather than writing the Literate Haskell file using 'Bird Beak' notation, I would prefer to use a notation similar to TeX.

 ### Why?